aiter/aiter.github.io/_posts/2021-10-17-dns-bgp-ddos.md

 * 2.2 Mapping System Architecture
 * 3. UNDERSTANDING CLIENTS AND THEIR NAME SERVERS
 * 3.1 Collecting Client-LDNS pairs
+* 3.2 How far are clients from their LDNSes

 ## references